MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Disadvantages:

 * No compression: the image size in bytes is proportional to the number of pixels, the transparency, and the number of bits-per-pixel.
+* Slower than ``display`` format when the display driver does not recognize the  format: a pixel conversion is required at runtime.

 This format requires a small header (around 20 bytes) to store the image size (width, height), format, flags (is_transparent etc.), row stride etc. The requires memory depends too on number of bits-per-pixels of MicroEJ format: